WGBH-MLA/AAPB2/app/views/primary_source_sets/great-depression.md

 Before engaging with this resource set, students should be familiar with the following:

-- The Jim Crow South and the economic, social, and political restrictions imposed on Black southerners
+- the Jim Crow South and the economic, social, and political restrictions imposed on Black southerners
-- The cash crop system and the South’s economic reliance on cotton and tobacco (Prices for cotton, still the mainstay of the southern economy, plunged from 18 cents a pound in 1929 to six cents in 1933.
+- the cash crop system and the South’s economic reliance on cotton and tobacco (Prices for cotton, still the mainstay of the southern economy, plunged from 18 cents a pound in 1929 to six cents in 1933.
 Black sharecroppers and tenant farmers were reduced to starvation or thrown off the land.)
-- Major causes and effects of the Great Depression
+- major causes and effects of the Great Depression
-- The New Deal and its variety of relief, recovery, and reform programs
+- the New Deal and its variety of relief, recovery, and reform programs
-- The general purpose of a labor union and how it works to extract concessions from business owners and managers to benefit workers
+- the general purpose of a labor union and how it works to extract concessions from business owners and managers to benefit workers

 <hr>